-November is National Adoption Month, a time to raise awareness about adoption through foster care in the U.S. These times have been hard on all of us, as we have been socially distant from our friends and families, and it’s especially challenging for youth in foster care who are awaiting adoption.
-That’s why it’s important we take action right from our homes to highlight why adoption is an LGBTQ issue, the information you should know about adoption and how you can help.
+November is National Adoption Month, a time to raise awareness about adoption through foster care in the U.S. These times continue to be hard on all of us, and it’s especially challenging for youth in foster care who are awaiting adoption.
+That’s why it’s important we take action right from our homes to highlight why adoption is an LGBTQ+ issue, the information you should know about adoption, and how you can help.

 1. Share this information and educate your friends and family about adoption.

-There are over 100,000 youth in foster care in the U.S. awaiting adoption, and one quarter of them age out without finding a permanent home.
-That is more than 20,000 young people who will not experience the love and connection of a permanent family.
+There are over 122,000 youth in foster care in the U.S. awaiting adoption, and more than 23,000 of them will likely age out without finding a permanent home.
+Unfortunately we know that without the supportive foundation a family can provide, these young people are more likely to experience poverty and homelessness.

 2. LGBTQ youth are overrepresented in foster care.

-According to The Trevor Project, one caring adult can reduce suicide risk for an LGBTQ young person by 40%.
-There is nothing more important than this.
-If there’s one thing you can do this holiday season, it’s help make this number zero by ensuring every young person has at least one caring adult in their life.
+According to The Trevor Project, one caring adult can reduce suicide risk for an LGBTQ+ young person by 40%.
+That means there is something each and every one of us can do to support LGBTQ+ youth!
+Today, we encourage you to commit toensuring every young person has at least one caring adult in their life.